Three Girls (painting): Interpretation

 The painting reflects the influence of the works of French painter Paul Gauguin on Sher-Gil's work.
 It also marks Sher-Gil's move from an earlier academic and realist style of painting that she had learned in Paris towards a flatter style with modern compositions, where line and colour are prominently used.
 In Three Girls, the girls' surrounding is not shown.
 Their situation is made evident through their facial expressions, their body language, and the skillful use of tones.

+Response

+In December 1936 the painting was displayed at the exhibition at Public Gardens, Hyderabad.
+There, the wealthy art collector, Nawab Salar Jung, requested that it be delivered to him, along with the Nude of Indu.
+Hoping that he would purchase it, Sher-Gil also sent him Villagers, and extended her visit, but he returned it, commenting that he had "no use for these Cubist pictures".